liamdoesvr/Fast11/README.md

 > [!CAUTION]
 > The application you are going to download is still under-development and bugs may occur.
 Please report any bugs in the 'Issues' category.
 >
-> Remember; if you are making a custom configuration file, please understand what you are doing.
+> Remember: if you are making a custom configuration file, please understand what you are doing.

 # Features
 Fast11 is fully customizable, where you can change any of the settings you need to configure your ISO file.
 The items you can change are: